ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_simulation.md

 **NOTE**:
 - This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 - This instruction has been tested on `Ubuntu 18.04` and `ROS Melodic`.
-- This instruction is supposed to be run on PC with ROS packages installed in.
+- Make sure that ROS Packages must be installed on your PC before following an instruction. - [Install ROS Packages](/docs/en/platform/openmanipulator_pro/ros_setup/#install-ros-packages)
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>